South Andros Island may be the most informal place on the planet Earth.

 Here are our top 5 choices for bonefish flies on South Andros.

 We fish only floating lines for bonefish.
-Since we fish big flies, and presenting the fly quickly is important, we prefer lines with a short front taper, like the Rio Tropical Clouser and the Bruce Chard Teeny Bonefish Line.
+Since we fish big flies, and presenting the fly quickly is important, we prefer lines with a short front taper, like the Rio Bonefish Quickshooter, Airflo Bonefish Tropical, or the Airflo Tropical Punch.